kamurani/katlas/README.md

 - clustering of profiles / sequence based clustering supported.
 - able to plot heatmaps of profiles / generate sequence logos.

+- add CLI
+- phosphoproteome annotation framework (i.e. provide a `sequence_dir`, set of sites from a db, and the annotation is performed with autodownloading etc)

 Somehow show importance of residues across kinases? (enrichment analysis? entropy?)
 - and visualise the 'direction' or position of each residue in feature space (e.g. negatively charged)